sajeeshtraining/usecase-cloudassesment/README.md

 The above usecases are achieved and will be demonstrated using Microsoft Azure ,Terraform and Azure Powershell Scripts.

+**Usecase 1 VM  provisioning with webserver/application deployment**

-Usecase 1: For the 1st Usecase, Microsoft Azure has been chosen as the target cloud platform and Terraform as the Provisioning/configuration management solution.
+For the 1st Usecase, Microsoft Azure has been chosen as the target cloud platform and Terraform as the Provisioning/configuration management solution.

 The flow for the Usecase 1 ( 1,2 and 3 Sub items) will be as follows.There are Six terraform modules created for provisioning Azure resources along with the Webpackage deployment inside the Azure VM